apache/treasurer-site/content/pages/investment_policy.md

-In seeking to attain the investment objectives set forth in this IPS, members of the Board, the Treasurer, Assistant Treasurer, the Investment Advisor, and all other persons acting as fiduciaries, shall exercise prudence and appropriate care in accordance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
+In seeking to attain the investment objectives set forth in this IPS, members of the Board, the Treasurer, Assistant Treasurer, the Investment Advisor, and all other persons acting as fiduciaries shall exercise prudence and appropriate care in accordance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA).
 All investment actions and decisions must be made solely in the interest